MoscowJS/speaker/README.md

 How to make PR:

 1. Fork [MoscowsJS][repo] repository.
-2. Upload photo with you to [speakers photos folder][speakers-photos] and name it with your nikname.
+2. Upload a photo of yourself to [speakers photos folder][speakers-photos] and name it with your nickname.
 3. Create or use existing moscowjs-\*.md file with other proposals in [events folder][events].
 4. Write title and description of your talk, attach your upladed photo and your contacts.
 See [example](https://github.com/MoscowJS/moscowjs.ru/blob/gen-v2/content/events/moscowjs-29.md).